eslint/eslint/docs/developer-guide/development-environment.md

 If you ever update from the central repository and there are errors, it might be because you are missing some dependencies.
 If that happens, just run `npm link` again to get the latest dependencies.

+## Install the Yeoman Generator

+[Yeoman](http://yeoman.io) is a scaffold generator that ESLint uses to help streamline development of new rules.
+If you don't already have Yeoman installed, you can install it via npm:

+    npm install -g yo

+Then, you can install the ESLint Yeoman generator:

+    npm install -g generator-eslint

+Please see the [generator documentation](https://github.com/eslint/generator-eslint) for instructions on how to use it.

 ## Build Scripts

 ESLint has several build scripts that help with various parts of development.